danielkinpara/RepData_PeerAssessment2/PA2_template.md

 ### 1. Synopsis

-The objective of this study is to determine the ten most harmful types of weather events in the United States among the 48 listed in the Storm Data Event Table listed by the National Weather Service (NWS).
-The criteria used to rank the harmfulness is the injuries and fatalities caused to the population and the economic damages due to weather events.
+The objective of this study is to determine the five most harmful types of weather events in the United States among the 48 listed in the Storm Data Event Table listed by the National Weather Service (NWS).
+The criterias used to rank the harmfulness are the injuries and fatalities caused to the population and the economic damages due to weather events.
 The study will comprehend the period of 1950 to 2011.
 It will use the National Oceanic & Atmospheric Administration's (NOAA) Storm Data database.
 For more details of how injuries and fatalities are accounted and economic damages calculated, see the document **Storm Data Preparation** available at [this website](http://www.nws.noaa.gov/directives/).

 ---